jpiccirillo/jpiccirillo.github.io/bulletproof.md

 ```

 ## Use a service layer for your business logic 💼<a name="service-layer"></a>
-This layer is where your business logic should live.
+This is the layer where your business logic should live.

 It’s just a collection of classes with clear porpuses, following the SOLID principles applied to node.js.

-In this layer there should not exists any form of ‘SQL query’, use the data access layer for that.
+In this layer there shouldn't be any ‘SQL query'ing type code.
+Use the data access layer for that.
 - Move your code away from the express.js router
-- Don’t pass the req or res object to the service layer
+- Don’t pass the `req` or `res` object to the service layer
 - Don’t return anything related to the HTTP transport layer like a status code or headers from the service layer.

 #### Example
 ```javascript
 route.post('/',